-The program in Education includes two primary clusters, of which applicants have to choose one.
+The program in Education includes two primary tracks, of which applicants must choose one.
 All courses are taught in Hebrew.

-This cluster aims to deepen the knowledge about key aspects of human development processes and models for normal development.
-This cluster will enable exposure to specific programs in the education system for children with and without special needs.
+This track aims to deepen the knowledge about key aspects of human development processes and models for normal development.
+Students will be exposed to specific educational programs for children with and without special needs.

-In addition, students will learn models of educational systems and consulting processes and acquire basic knowledge of educational-therapeutic interventions with populations with and without disabilities.
-This cluster will include a sub-cluster, which will deal with education of children with hearing impairment.
+In addition, students will learn models of educational systems and consulting processes.
+They will acquire basic knowledge of educational-therapeutic interventions for populations with and without disabilities.

 For more information, please visit the Hebrew website of the School of Education.

-The candidate should specify the clusters of choice in his/her application form.
+Candidates should specify their track in his/her application form.

-Candidates are required to take the psychometric entrance examination and achieve a minimum grade 540, and have a combined grade of 580 (which is the grade between high school matriculation exam and the psychometric exam).
+Candidates are required to take the psychometric entrance examination and achieve a minimum grade of 540, and have a combined grade of 575 (which is a combination between the high school matriculation exam and the psychometric exam).